rexgarland/civic-iq/data/questions.md

 [1] https://www.cbpp.org/research/policy-basics-where-do-our-federal-tax-dollars-go
 ```

-# Each $1 billion spent by the government is approximately how much per citizen?
+# Each $1 billion spent by the US government is approximately how much per citizen?
 1. $300
 2. $30
 3. [x] $3
 4. $1
 ```
 The population of the US on Jan.
-1, 2024 was approximately 336 million.[1] $1 billion corresponds to about $3 per citizen.
+1, 2024 was approximately 336 million.
+[1] [1] https://www.census.gov/library/stories/2023/12/happy-new-year-2024.html
-[1] https://www.census.gov/library/stories/2023/12/happy-new-year-2024.html
 ```